Bluedot-Innovation/PointSDK-Plugin-Cordova/README.md

 ##### Function parameters
 - String - Reason for authentication failure.

-#### username (String)
-The username is part of the credentials returned from registering with the Bluedot Point Access web site.

 #### apiKey (String)
 The API Key is part of the credentials returned from creating an app on the Bluedot Point Access web site; an API Key is associated with each App that you create.

-#### packageName (String)
-The Package Name is part of the credentials returned from creating an app on the Bluedot Point Access web site; a Package Name is associated with each App that you create.

 ### Notes
 You can obtain the credentials for each app after registering and logging in to the <a href="https://www.pointaccess.bluedot.com.au/pointaccess-v1/login.html">Point Access</a> web site.